The Choir of Man at New Wimbledon Theatre, Wimbledon – a review

 Click here to buy tickets.

-The Cast & Performances
+The cast & performances

 • The Poet holds the show together with humour and sincerity.

-Click here to find out more about The Choir of Man and book tickets on the New Wimbledon Theatre Website.
+Click to find out more about The Choir of Man and book tickets on the New Wimbledon Theatre Website.

 Our Review

-A Special Wimbledon Surprise
+A special Wimbledon surprise

-If you’re looking for a night out that’s full of heart, humour, and brilliant music, The Choir of Man is a fantastic choice.
+If you’re looking for a night out that’s full of warmth, humour, and brilliant music, The Choir of Man is a fantastic choice.
 Raise a glass, join the chorus, and enjoy one of the most feel‑good shows on tour right now.

 All rights reserved © Chimptrips.
 Republishing this article and/or any of its contents (text, photography, links, etc.), in whole or in part, is strictly prohibited.